 Regarding the links: (If you buy the books through my links, I’ll get a small referral fee which will be used to buy even more awesome books for review.)
 If you don’t know where and how to buy Japanese manga, visit my guide on Where to buy Japanese manga

-If you’re in search for some transparent book covers to wrap your manga, just click on the link!
+If you’re in search of some transparent book covers to wrap your manga, just click on the link!

 The obvious choice and highly recommended when it comes to manga for Japanese beginners.
-Rather simple language and because of the setting of a young child experiencing everyday problems, the vocabulary will be of great use for every beginner.
+A rather simple language and because of the setting of a young child experiencing everyday problems, the vocabulary will be of great use for every beginner.
 The stories are very popular in Japan (even abroad) and are read by nearly everyone.
 So you sure can have fun following Yotsuba discovering the world.
-Even if you are a 26 year old youngster like me.
+Even if you are a 26-year-old youngster like me.